zstenger93/zUI/README.md

 - Move the whole chatframe to the bottomleft corner without having a gap
 - Displayin more useful info next to the fps, like durabilty etc, will
 - Other classes with power bar
+- Hiding hotkeys on empty buttons needs a check

+## Works but could use a check

+- Mouseover sometimes not working properly on bar 4 and 5, OnLeave sometimes ain't hidin them